Key Takeaways:

 After detoxing, treatment should involve therapy to treat the drivers of addiction, such as depression and anxiety.
 Cognitive behavioral therapy (CBT) is particularly helpful for addressing the root causes of Xanax addiction and for learning coping strategies to deal with them.
 We also offer other treatment programs including individual therapy, art therapy, medication-assisted treatment, dual diagnosis treatment for mental health disorders, holistic therapies, family therapy, sober living, and more.

-We also offer a variety of treatment options based on the client’s needs:
+We also offer a variety of treatment options based on the guest’s needs:

 Recovery is a long road, but it begins with accepting substance use disorder treatment.
 Treatment significantly reduces benzodiazepine dependence and severe withdrawal symptoms.
 If you have any questions, please call us at 866-881-1184 to learn more about the admissions process.
 Our addiction specialists at our recovery center are available 24/7 to take your call about detoxing from Xanax and living a happy and healthy life.